Student Success and Opportunity

 IUB will provide an exceptional academic experience for all undergraduate students and uniquely prepare them for the careers of the future.

 • Student’s first year.
 Reconceptualize and redesign a student’s first year on campus into a comprehensive experience with a seamless transition from admission through the end of a student’s first year.
-This includes a first-year seminar that is academically based and fosters a sense of belonging, wellness, connection to campus, student engagement and support resources.
+This includes a first-year seminar that is academically based and fosters student engagement, wellness, connection to campus, and support resources.

 • Internships.
 Offer more intentional opportunities for students to actively engage with industry and communities to address real-world challenges.